ouuan/naive-ui/src/progress/demos/enUS/multiple-circle.demo.md

 # Multiple Circle

-You can show multiple circle in a single progress.
-Note that `circle-gap` and `stroke-width` is relative to 100(the svg's viewbox size is 100).
+You can show multiple circles in a single progress.
+Note that `circle-gap` and `stroke-width` are relative to 100(the svg's viewbox size is 100).

 Maybe your product manager will need it.